valerii-zinchenko/frontend-nanodegree-arcade-game/README.md

 Installation
 ------------

 No installation is required.
-Just open this game and enjoy :)
+Just [open it][http://valerii-zinchenko.github.io/frontend-nanodegree-arcade-game/] and enjoy :)

 The game board is depends from you window size ;)